 Why choose Vacuum Jacketed Piping Systems?

 Heat leaks can make transferring cryogenic liquids an inefficient and expensive process.
-VJP systems minimize these leaks through their innovative, efficient design.
-Vacuum Jacketed Pipe is essentially two stainless steel pipes in one—an inner carrier pipe in which the cryogenic liquid is transferred, and an outer pipe that supports and seals the vacuum insulation, forming the “Vacuum Jacket” around the inner pipe.
+VJP systems or Cryogenic liquid Piping minimize these leaks through their innovative, efficient design.
+Vacuum Jacketed Pipe is essentially two stainless steel pipes in one—an inner carrier pipe in which the cryogenic liquids like liquid Nitrogen and Oxygen to name a few are transferred, and an outer pipe that supports and seals the vacuum insulation, forming the “Vacuum Jacket” around the inner pipe.
 The numerous advanced features of Acme Cryogenic Vacuum Jacketed Piping solutions work together to produce exceptional efficiencies across the entire system.
 You’ll receive the best insulation capacity while keeping your costs down, as compared to foam and dynamic vacuum pipe systems.

 The “Quality Cryogenics” brand of Vacuum Jacketed Pipe (VJP) was acquired by Acme Cryogenics in 2001.
 With the new name came added resources.
 Our current customers include major aerospace companies, all major gas distributors, and the US Government.